 Picture Quality: Canon EOS M6 offers good image quality and is improved more than the M3

 The EOS M6 uses Canon’s latest 24.2-megapixel APS-C CMOS sensor which provides good image quality across an array of situations.
-Considering color accuracy first, the M6 captures pictures with pleasing colors and excellent hue precision when working with manual white balance.
+Considering colour accuracy first, the M6 captures pictures with pleasing colours and excellent hue precision when working with manual white balance.

 Looking at our check images, we discovered that images are slightly soft in the default sharpening configurations yet still screen noticeable sharpening halos.
 The M6 does nevertheless provide Canon’s Picture Style, which gives a lot of versatility in the sharpening power, fineness and threshold, creating results comparable to unsharp mask sharpening in Photoshop.